-First of all, a four-year B.A. program will generate additional revenue for Palomar.
-Secondly, a 4-year program will make obtaining the B.A. affordable and convenient for the residents in this region.
+First of all, a four-year program will generate additional revenue for Palomar.
+Secondly, a four-year program will make obtaining the B.A. affordable and convenient for the residents in this region.
 The third reason is that the B.A. program allows the community college to help fill the gap in the workforce by contributing to California’s increasing demand for those graduating with a B.A. degree in a discipline not offered at a university.

-increased enrollment for the new four-year program will create a new source
+The increased enrollment for the new four-year program will create a new source of revenue for Palomar.

 The Hechinger Report dated April 10, 2014 states community colleges across 21 states are already offering the four year B.A. program successfully.
 The cost of a B.A. course at St. Petersburg College is $118.70 per credit hour compared to $271.19 at nearby University of South Florida.
 Yearly full time tuition and fees for a B.A. at a Florida community college is $3,541 per year compared to $6,069 at a public university.

 SB 850 states that the 21st century workplace has increasing demands for a higher level of education in applied fields.
 There is a gap between what is offered at a university and what is offered at the community college level.
-Adding a BA curriculum for these specialty fields to a California community college would be the model solution for filling this gap.
+Adding a B.A. curriculum for these specialty fields to a California community college would be the model solution for filling this gap.

-Currently California is in 14th place in the nation for the 25 to 34-year-olds with a B.A., according to the Public Policy Institute of California.
+Currently, California is in 14th place in the nation for the 25 to 34-year-olds with a B.A., according to the Public Policy Institute of California.
 The California Community Colleges Baccalaureate Degree Study Group said that state public institutions award close to 110,000 B.A. degrees each year and private institutions award 40,000.
 By the year 2025 this will need to be increased by 40 percent in order to meet the projected demands of the workforce.
 Palomar College B.A. program will help to fill the gap in today’s workforce and make a considerable contribution to our academic community and continue to work in harmony with our universities.